The BEST of Europe - Mixed case of 6

 Zagari Vermentino, Sicily -Full of Sicilian lemon and sea salt character this is just the perfect wine to have with fish and seafood.
 An appealing savouriness, and good texture here too from some time spent on lees (also a common trait of Muscadet).
 Pair with lobster ravioli or crab linguine for a match made in heaven.

 Dveri Pax, Slovenia - this estate belongs to the Benedictine Monastery of Admont and wine has been made here since 1139 A.D.
 The Pax wine is made from local grape Furmint, blended with Pinot Gris, with an enlivening splash of Riesling.
 Dry, crisp, brightly fruited and mineral, this could literally be the Holy Grail!

-Bardos Rueda, Spain - 100% Verdejo; the supreme grape of the Rueda region.
-Notes of white peach combine with cut grass, and citrus.
-Great volume and persistence leading to the typically characteristic aniseed aftertaste.
+Orballo Albarino, Rias Baixas, Spain - the supreme white grape of Northwestern Spain.
+Notes of white peach combine with fresh-cut citrus and a refreshing salinity.
+Great volume and persistence leading to the typically characteristic salty aftertaste.
 Great with BBQ'd sardines.